shunjieee/tp/docs/UserGuide.md

   * The ID can include alphabets, numbers, and special characters, but cannot be blank and should not contain whitespaces.

   * The phone number should only contain numbers, and it should be at least 3 digits long.

   * Only one phone number is allowed.
 Refer to future integrations for more info.

+  * Names up to 76 characters will be shown on the contact list, after that ... will represent the rest of the characters.

   * The name should only contain alphanumeric characters and spaces, and should not be blank.
+S/O and hyphened names(E.g Rui-En) are not supported in our current product.

   </box>